Parental Rights in Special Education Spanish

 The following resources are intended to assist students, parents, and guardians in identifying and understanding services and agencies that are accessible after leaving the school environment.

-In her role as Director of Special Services, Carly White-Edouard oversees the design, development, and implementation of Hope’s comprehensive special education program for students with special needs, assuring an appropriate and equitable education for all identified students while reflecting current best practices and promoting excellence.
+In his role as Supervisor of Special Education, Jason Ward oversees the design, development, and implementation of Hope’s comprehensive special education program for students with special needs, assuring an appropriate and equitable education for all identified students while reflecting current best practices and promoting excellence.